 Stephen Downing is a North Carolina-based composer, performer, and visual artist.

 His music searches to find the intersection of the classical tradition, organic structures, absurdism, and the man-made world.
 His music draws inspiration from the obsessiveness of minimalism, the relentlessness of rock, the mysticism of sacred music, and the organic structures of global music.
-Some of Stephen's current and upcoming projects include 0x00000001 [error_invalid_function] for New York-based ensemble HYPERCUBE and (my) light flickers, a new work to be premiered by the JACK Quartet in 2019.
-He is currently a Ph.D. student in Music Composition at Duke University.
+Some of Stephen's recent and current projects include 0x00000001 [error_invalid_function] for New York-based ensemble HYPERCUBE and seeing (that), a new work to be performed by the JACK Quartet in 2019.
+He is currently a Ph.D. fellow in Music Composition at Duke University.

 He is particularly interested in performing and championing contemporary solo and chamber repertoire from young composers.
 Some notable performances include the 2016 Percussive Arts Society International Convention (PASIC) as a member of the University of Tennessee at Martin Percussion Ensemble, the Tennessee Day of Percussion as a featured performer with Anders Åstrand, and many curated concerts of contemporary music in the West Tennessee area.
 He earned a Bachelor's degree in Music Performance from the University of Tennessee at Martin, where his teachers included Dr. Julie Hill, Dr. Shane Jones, Dr. Joshua Smith, Dr. Dan Piccolo, and Dr. Daniel Heagney.